Intercommunal conflict in Mandatory Palestine: Zionist movement during Ottoman period

-According to Zerubavel, to advocate relaxation and make concessions towards the Arabs was to follow the Galut (exile) mentality.
-According to Frankel, this kind of mythology was an important part of the Second aliyah's political legacy.
+According to Frankel, this kind of mythology was an important part of the Second Aliyah's political legacy.

 In response to Arab attacks under the Turks, the Zionists in Palestine established Hashomer (the Guardian), a self-defence organisation.

 Arab nationalism and Arab response to Zionism

-Under the Ottomans, Palestine's Arab population mostly saw themselves as Ottoman subjects, or religiously (either Muslim or Christian) throughout most of the 19th century.

 In 1856, the Ottomans issued the Hatt-i Humayun, guaranteeing equal rights for all Ottoman subjects.
 Despite this, Muslims still viewed Jews as dhimmis: people protected by, but subordinate to Muslims.
-This changed when, due to Jewish immigration and land purchase in the late 19th century, they realised that Zionism wanted to make a Jewish state in Palestine.
+Jews remained second-class citizens of the Ottoman Empire until its collapse in World War I. This changed when, due to Jewish immigration and land purchase in the late 19th century, they realised that Zionism wanted to make a Jewish state in Palestine.
 Both Palestinian Christians and Muslims were worried.

+According to historian Benny Morris, traditional contemptuous Muslim attitudes towards Jews affected the Zionist colonists in Palestine in the late 19th century.
+They drove the Zionists to "occasional overassertiveness" in an effort to wipe out their traditional image.
+On the other hand, the view of the Jews as "unassertive and subservient" initially placated the Arabs towards the Zionism movement, but later added to the humiliation of being "humbled."

 In 1897, an Arab commission was formed in Jerusalem, headed by the mufti, to investigate land sales to Jews.
 Its protests led to the cessation of these sales for a number of years.
 Arab peasants usually protested if Jewish landowners ousted them from their homes, and violence and armed resistance did occur.
 However Jewish landownership was accepted if the peasants were permitted to stay.

-Yusuf al-Khalidi, a prominent Jerusalemite, wrote to the chief rabbi of France that the implementation of Zionism would require "brute force".
+Yusuf al-Khalidi, the Mayor of Jerusalem, wrote to the chief rabbi of France in 1899 that "historically, this is really [a Jewish] country" and that the Zionist idea was, in principle, "completely natural, fine and just."
+However, he also recognized that the implementation of Zionism would require "brute force" and implored that "Palestine be left in peace."

 Rashid Rida stated in 1902 that Zionism did not simply seek a safe haven for the Jews, but aimed at national sovereignty.
 Naguib Azoury, a Maronite Christian from Beirut, predicted violent clashes between Arabs and Jews in Palestine.

 After the Young Turk Revolution in 1908, Arab nationalism grew rapidly in the area and most Arab nationalists regarded Zionism as a threat, although a minority perceived Zionism as providing a path to modernity.
 According to C. D. Smith, this was due to the emergence of Labour Zionism, which openly opposed Jewish employment of Arabs, condemned leaving Arab peasants on land held by Jews, and aimed at a separate Jewish entity in Palestine.
 Since these issues were discussed in the Jewish press, they also became known to Palestinian Arabs, especially after a Palestinian Arab press had appeared.
 The two most anti-Zionist newspapers Al-Karmil, founded in 1908 in Haifa, and Filastin, founded in 1911 in Jaffa, were run by Orthodox Christians.
 In the Ottoman parliament in Istanbul, Palestinian representatives called for greater Ottoman vigilance against Zionism.